 Talking about games that became an obsession, this sucker stole a big chunk of my life by the end of my high school years.
 This series has everything I would totally fall for: strategy, diversity, and my eternal fascination with animals and weird creatures.

-I didn’t know anyone else who was into the game who I could trade/battle Pokémon with, so Pokémon Stadium was a godsend to me to try the different teams I created in both my Blue and Gold versions of the game.
+I didn’t know anyone else who was into the game who I could trade/battle Pokémon with, so Pokémon Stadium was a godsend for me to try the different teams I created in both my Blue and Gold versions of the game.

 Putt-Putt Travels Through Time (PC) – Michael Gray